projectkudu/slingshot/README.md

 ARMOAuth
 ========
-This demonstrates OAuth workflow where users grant access to their ARM (Azure Resource Management) to third party site.
+This project has dependencies on OAuth authentication.

 Instructions
 ============
 1. Clone this repository to your local drive.
-2. Open `ARMOAuth.sln` with VS 2012+ and compile.
+2. Open `slingshot.sln` with VS 2012+ and compile.

 Create AAD application
 ======================